Drug Offences in Tasmania

 - Precursors are substances that are known to be used in the manufacture of illegal drugs.
 The possession, sale or manufacture of them is a crime with a maximum penalty of imprisonment for up to 21 years.

-- Cultivating a controlled plant carries a maximum penalty of a fine of $7,700 and/or 2 year’s imprisonment.
-If the plant is grown for sale, the possible penalty increases to 21 year’s imprisonment.
+- Cultivating a controlled plant carries a maximum penalty of a fine of 50 penalty units and/or two years imprisonment.
+If the plant is grown for sale, the possible penalty increases to 21 years imprisonment.

 - Possession of any equipment, instruction or other thing for use in the manufacture of a controlled substance or for the cultivation of a controlled plant carries a maximum penalty of imprisonment for 21 years.